Giancarlo Stanton Player Props: Yankees vs. Guardians

 Giancarlo Stanton At The Plate

-- Stanton is batting .281 with a double, three home runs and two walks.
+- Stanton is hitting .278 with two doubles, three home runs and two walks.

-- Among qualifying hitters in MLB, he ranks 82nd in batting average, 117th in on-base percentage, and 29th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 86th, his on-base percentage ranks 120th, and he is 31st in the league in slugging.

-- Stanton is batting .300 with one homer during his last outings and is riding a four-game hitting streak.
+- Stanton is batting .350 with one homer during his last outings and is riding a five-game hitting streak.

-- Stanton has gotten a hit in seven of eight games this season (87.5%), with multiple hits twice.
+- Stanton has gotten a hit in eight of nine games this season (88.9%), with multiple hits twice.

+- Looking at the nine games he has played this year, he's went deep in three of them (33.3%), and in 7.9% of his trips to the plate.

-- Stanton has driven in a run in five games this year (62.5%), including one multiple-RBI game.
+- Stanton has driven in a run in six games this year (66.7%), including two games with multiple runs batted in.

-- In five of eight games this year, he has scored, including multiple runs once.
+- In five of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.